 Our condensed matter research is based on numerical simulation.
-This group consists of 9 members; one associate professor, two assistant professors, one ISSP research fellow, one postdocs, three students, and one office administrator.
+This group consists of 9 members; one professor, one assistant professors, two ISSP research fellow, two postdocs, four students, and one office administrator.

 Main targets are (1) material research using the numerical simulation and (2) development of the simulation scheme.